Please consult the Barrington Village Code for more information about the administrative hearing process or particular municipal ordinance violations.

 By law, the Village representative who issued the ticket, citation, or notice of violation is not required to appear at an administrative hearing.
 The Administrative Hearing Officer may decide that the ticket, citation, or notice of violation is legally sufficient to stand on its own in the absence of the Village representative.

 At the administrative hearing, you will be given the opportunity to present your side of the matter before the Administrative Hearing Officer, including presenting witnesses and physical evidence such as bills, receipts and photos on your behalf.
-Your presentation must specifically address only the violation before the court.
-Defendants are encouraged to have their respective witness(es) present to testify on the first hearing date inasmuch as lack of preparation may not be the grounds for a continuance.
+Your presentation must deal specifically with the violation before the court.
 All documents presented may be retained by the Administrative Hearing Officer as evidence.

 Written or On-Line Appeals of Parking Tickets

 Illinois law, and local ordinance, allows parking tickets to be contested in writing.
 Written appeals should include all evidence you wish to be considered, such as pictures and documents.
-To file a written appeal, submit to the Barrington Police Department a Non-Appearance at Hearing/Citation Review Request form which can be obtained at the Barrington Police Department or on line at the Village’s website.
-To contest your parking ticket, please click here.
-A written or online appeal must be received no later than 14 days after the date the ticket was issued.
-You will be notified of the Hearing Officer’s decision within approximately three weeks.
+To file a written appeal, submit a Non-Appearance at Hearing/Citation Review Request.
+The written or online appeal must be received no later than 14 days after the date the ticket was issued.
+You will be notified of the judgment within approximately three weeks.